Charles-Ndugire/quote-app/README.md

 ## Description

-This is agular cli application that displays quotes, allow the user to input new quote, upvote , downvote and delete the quote.
+This is an angular cli application that displays quotes to allow the user to input a new quote, upvote/downvote the quote and can also delete the quote.

 ## Live Page